 Use the stereo test to confirm both speakers are clear.

-For best results: remove your case first, run the dust sweep, then gently brush the grille with a soft, dry brush (a clean toothbrush works) and run the sweep one more time.
+For best results: remove your case, run the dust sweep, then gently brush the grille with a soft, dry brush (a clean toothbrush works) and run the sweep one more time.

 Usually 20 to 60 seconds.
 For heavy water exposure, run the cycle 2 to 3 times and tap the phone gently against your palm between runs.